DisnakeDev/disnake/docs/api/events.rst

 .. function:: on_soundboard_sound_create(sound)

-    Called when a :class:`SoundboardSound` is created.
+    Called when a soundboard sound is created.

     .. versionadded:: 2.10

     :param sound: The soundboard sound that was created.
-    :type sound: :class:`SoundboardSound`
+    :type sound: :class:`GuildSoundboardSound`

 .. function:: on_raw_soundboard_sound_update(sound)

-    Called whenever a :class:`SoundboardSound` is updated.
+    Called whenever a soundboard sound is updated.

     .. versionadded:: 2.10

     :param sound: The updated soundboard sound.
-    :type sound: :class:`SoundboardSound`
+    :type sound: :class:`GuildSoundboardSound`

 .. function:: on_raw_soundboard_sound_delete(sound)

-    Called whenever a :class:`SoundboardSound` is deleted.
+    Called whenever a soundboard sound is deleted.

     .. versionadded:: 2.10